PavelDolbik/ServiceThread/AidlService/README.md

 }
 ```

-#### Add ServiceConnection in Activity and add create Handler in UI-Thread
+#### Add ServiceConnection in Activity and create Handler in UI-Thread
 ```java
 public class MainActivity extends AppCompatActivity  {